 There are several key methods to fight back against account takeover attacks:

 - Prevent credential stuffing: Credential stuffing represents the earliest stages of large scale ATO fraud.
 It is critical to identify and stop these bots in the harvesting stage to prevent the ATO from taking place.

 - Create comprehensive user profiles: Creating comprehensive customer profiles makes it easier to differentiate a real customer from a fraudster.
-Precognitive’s behavioral analytics technology links behavioral and biometric data to create a holistic customer profile that includes individual shopping patterns, devices used and even mouse and typing speed.
+Precognitive’s behavioral analytics technology links behavioral and biometric data to create a holistic customer profile that includes individual shopping patterns, devices used, and intricate details including mouse movement and typing speed.
 These unique characteristics help security teams identify fraudulent account activity.

 - Identify warning signs: Create signals and plans of actions for each account takeover scenario.
-Keep an eye out for red flags such as excessive login attempts or spike in password changes, multiple updates to personal information like addresses or payment methods, and monitor your normal login volumes to detect anomalies in your traffic volumes to identify attacks in progress.
+Keep an eye out for red flags such as excessive login attempts or spikes in password changes, multiple updates to personal information like addresses or payment methods.
+Also, monitor your normal login volumes and flag anomalies in your traffic volumes to detect attacks in progress.

-- Link identity to accounts: Using behavioral biometrics, device identifiers, and consumer profile data retailers can establish known access patterns for a user and detect unusual activity.
-By linking known user devices and behavior patterns security teams can more confidently grant access to users.
+- Link identity to accounts: Using behavioral biometrics, device identifiers, and consumer profile data, retailers can establish known access patterns for a user and detect unusual activity.
+By linking known user devices and behavior patterns, security teams can more confidently grant access to their legitimate users.